kseniia-myronenko/todo-list-api/README.md

 # Todo List API
 <p>The idea of the project is a simple tool for productivity improvement.
-It lets the user an ability to easy manage and control his own projects and tasks.</p>
+It lets users an ability to easy manage and control their own projects and tasks.</p>

 <h2> Pages, User stories, Use cases.</h2>
   <ul>